 It’s a great way to cheaply get between the top sites in Budapest, and the river views along the way make the journey pretty special.

 Tickets cost only about 1 Euro per ride, or are free with the Budapest Card.

 #7.
 Take a Dip in the Outdoor Szechenyi Thermal Baths

 Budapest is famous for its thermal spas, and so it’s no wonder that a visit to the Szechenyi Thermal Baths is arguably the most popular thing to do in Budapest.

-And of course that means you’ll have to content with the crowds at this large, but undeniably picturesque outdoor thermal bath.
+And of course that means you’ll have to contend with the crowds at this large, but undeniably picturesque, outdoor thermal bath.